Our next Tripfezroamer is the amazing Nabila Asyiqin!

 T: A short bio about yourself, A 3-4 lines that best describe you, what you do for a living and so…

 N: I’m Nurul Nabila Asyiqin, a diploma holder in Applied Science.
 Currently, I’m a fulltime model.
-I leave out my modeling life when I travel and become a completely different person; more adventurous and I also love backpacking with my friends, or even going solo.
+I leave out my modelling life when I travel and become a completely different person; more adventurous and I also love backpacking with my friends, or even going solo.

 T: Where have you been?